 A horror icon who grew up on screen, evolving from the franchise's youngest victim to a beloved queen of the genre.

-Danielle Harris didn't just appear in horror movies; she was forged in the heart of one of its most famous franchises.
-At just eleven years old, she was cast as Jamie Lloyd, the terrified young niece of Michael Myers in 'Halloween 4.'
-Her raw, convincing performance made her the emotional core of the film and she returned for the sequel.
-After a stretch of teen roles, she made a triumphant, unexpected return to Haddonfield nearly two decades later in Rob Zombie's reimagined 'Halloween,' now playing the role of Annie Brackett.
-This full-circle moment cemented her status as a genuine genre legend.
-Beyond Michael Myers, she built a formidable resume in independent horror, starring in cult favorites like the 'Hatchet' series and 'Stake Land.'
-Harris leveraged her deep fanbase to step behind the camera, directing her first feature film in 2013.
-Her career is a testament to resilience and a genuine, enduring love for the horror community that raised her.
+Danielle Harris was cast as Jamie Lloyd, the terrified young niece of Michael Myers in 'Halloween 4' at age eleven.
+Her raw performance made her the emotional core of that film, and she returned for the sequel.
+Nearly two decades later, she played Annie Brackett in Rob Zombie's reimagined 'Halloween.'
+She starred in cult independent horror films including the 'Hatchet' series and 'Stake Land.'
+Harris directed her first feature film in 2013.
+Her career demonstrates resilience and a genuine, enduring love for the horror community.

 1965–1980